NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/Hardware/Cape/POPSCape_notes.md

 ![POPS Instrument View](https://cloud.githubusercontent.com/assets/23479476/24631331/67d93452-18af-11e7-8163-dda7b6a48b0f.jpg)

+Note: The BeagelBone Black is mounted upside down on the base plate.

 <p>The cape is powered by a signal labeled ‘V-Batt’.
 This comes in via J1 pins 3 and 4,
 or if a baseplate is not used, via the connector named ‘BATTERY_IN’.
 This voltage is scaled and monitored via A/D channel AI6 pin P9.35.
 To turn on the cape (which powers